 Reeves sought to contrast her approach to public services to that of Tory Chancellors, and there were important elements in her budget that workers will have applauded, such as the increase in the national minimum wage and the big increase in spending promised for the NHS (£26bn including capital spending), more for education (including new building), and regional transport.
 There are important limitations to the NHS measures, as we shall explain, but they will be welcomed.

 The proposed increase in the National Minimum Wage, to £12.21 an hour (and for under-20s only £10), will also be welcomed.
 But we also have to be realistic; this will not make a serious dent on the uncertainties of everyday life for low-paid workers.
-When the minimum was introduced by the previous Labour government, it was a ‘safety net’ to catch a relatively small number of workers.
+When the minimum wage was introduced by the previous Labour government, it was a ‘safety net’ to catch a relatively small number of workers.
 But today, for three million, especially young workers in catering, hospitality and the gig economy, it has become the norm, and it is still disgracefully low.

 Higher employers’ National Insurance